k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 * **hashedInputValue** - indicates whether to store the original or the hashed input value.
 By default, the hashed value is stored.
 When set to **false**, it disables the caching and stores the original value.
 * **interface** - the interface to be used to cache the masked values.
 This interface may be either any SQL DB interface defined in Fabric or the Fabric server memory.
   * When the SQL DB interface is set, the **masking_cache** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) is used to cache the masked values.
 The data kept in this table reflect the settings of the Actor's input arguments.
-  * If the **k2masking** keyspace does not exist, create it by using either the **masking-create-cache-table.flow** example or the installation SQL script provided as part of the Masking library.
+  * If the **k2masking** keyspace does not exist, create it by using either the **masking-create-cache-table.flow** example flow.
   * IN-MEMORY interface is useful for testing as it can only be used in a single node configuration.
 * **verifyUnique** - determines whether different input values can be masked with the same masked value.
 The uniqueness is checked per **original value** (masked value) and **maskingId**.
 The uniqueness is also checked per environment where the useEnvironment is set to true, and per execution id where the useExecutionId is set to true.
-Set this parameter to **true** if the masked value should be unique, as in a case of masking an SSN.
+Set this parameter to **true** if the masked value should be unique, as in the case of masking an SSN.

   Notes:
     * Set the **useExecutionId** to **false**, the **useEnvironment** to **true**, and the **verifyUnique** to **true** in order to get unique masked values on a given field per environment for all executions.